zacanger/korean-lyrics-generator/README.md

 correct-ish series of syllables in the desired patterns.
 Originally based on [this code](https://github.com/baehyunsol/korean_saying_generator).

-## Installation

-Clone or download the project, and have Python installed.

 ## Usage

-`./generate.py pattern-file`
+Go to `https://zacanger.com/korean-lyrics-generator`, or use the CLI (first clone or download this repo) with `./cli.py pattern-file`.

 `pattern-file` should contain a list of newline-delineated integers representing the amount of syllables you want in each line of the resultant lyrics.
-Example (from the first verse of [Butterfly by LOONA](https://www.youtube.com/watch?v=XEOCbFJjRw0)) with one change:
+Example:

 ```
 # verse